 Follow the links below to learn more about the Universal Practices to Support Student Success and how our policies and procedures protect the healthy, safety and learning opportunities of all students.

 Crews meet daily for about a half hour and involve all students and staff in the process of building a stronger community at Toki Middle School.
 Crew ensures that every student feels they have a place where they belong and provides every student with adult advocates.
-With an understanding that middle school students are at different stages of development, Crew curriculum is focused on differentiated and grade appropriate topics focused on building positive relationships, personal goal setting, career exploration, social/emotional learning, organization and literacy.
+With an understanding that middle school students are at different stages of development, Crew curriculum is focused on differentiated and grade appropriate topics focused on building positive relationships, personal goal setting, Academic and Career Planning (ACP), social/emotional learning, organization, and literacy.

 Daily Binder Information